mojzu/container.ts/docs/Container.md

     return this.container.waitStarted(Process.NAME)
       .map(() => {
-        // All modules have debug, log and metric instances. this.debug("something to debug");
+        // All modules have debug, log and metric instances.
+        // Logs and metrics are sent to the container which can then be
+        // handled by a logging/metrics module.
+        this.debug("something to debug");
         this.log.info("something to log", { meta: "information" });
         this.metric.increment("counter");